 Simple rules to follow during your first day at sea to prevent seasick.
 This is what I tell the first-timers about the rules of being at sea on day one:

 Let me reiterate: these rules are only valid on day one.
 After that each person makes decisions for themselves based on their condition.

 Here is one more rule for those who are just about to throw up: do not try to make it to the bathroom.
 If you have felt seasick on the deck, you will undoubtedly feel much worse in a close room.
 Can it get any worse?
 Oh yes, it can.
 It’s when you don’t have the energy to raise and make few steps back to the deck.
 There was a situation when one of us spent an entire day in the latrine, unable to get out of there.
 The only thing we could do was knock on the door asking, “Are you alive?” and getting “Yes” in response.
 Good thing the yacht had two latrines.

 To sum it up, the deck can always be rinsed with a bucket of water, so don’t be afraid to make a mess there.
 It’s way more difficult to help a person out of the latrine and even more difficult to “fish” those who wished to vomit over a handrail out of the sea.
 It is really dangerous when the swell is high, especially for the first-timers.
 Along with nausea, they may have dizziness combined with weakness.
 In a nutshell, our choice is the following: better use a bucket if there is one.
 If there is no bucket out there, no worries – you can vomit right on the deck or the aisles alongside.
 The key thing here is staying in the cockpit.

+You have to get used to the swell again after several months spent on the firm ground.
 However, it will be easier than the first time around.
 On one hand, the body “remembers” its previous experience, and on the other hand you develop an ability to listen to your body and take precautions.